CALIFORNIA POOL & SPA SPECIALISTS SINCE 2014

 Yes.
 We provide weekly service plans that are designed to keep your pool sparkling clean and worry-free all year.

-We accept major credit cards, checks, and electronic payment options.
+We accept major credit cards, personal checks, and electronic payment options.
+If you have a question about a specific payment method, just ask when you’re scheduling your service.

 You might find that financing the cost of your pool renovation makes the most sense.
 Many homeowners use a home equity loan or HELOC, which often provide lower rates but use your home as collateral.
 Others roll the cost into a cash-out refinance, take out an unsecured home improvement loan, or work with specialized pool-financing companies that offer long fixed-term loans.
 Your city may even offer low-interest or deferred home improvement programs if you qualify.
 The right option depends on your equity, credit, project size, and comfort with risk—fixed loans provide predictable payments, while HELOCs offer flexibility but can carry variable rates.
 There are a number of reputable lending institutions that can provide you with various lending options.
 Please contact us for additional information.